GSA/touchpoints/docs/DEPLOYMENT.md

 To deploy a specific instance, use `cf push`.
 For example: `cf push touchpoints-staging`.

-### Developer conventions related to Deployment
+## Touchpoints Development Process

-These steps represent the general flow of code from a developer's machine through multiple gates, to production.
+Software Product teams develop conventions related to the development process.
+The steps below represent the flow of code from a developer's machine through multiple gates, to production.

 ##### How git branches are used